Skip to content

 Treatment

 Sadly, the prognosis for EGS is poor.
 Horses diagnosed with acute, sub-acute and severe chronic forms of the disease will usually be euthanised to prevent further suffering.
-Around 50% of chronic cases may survive if they are suitable for intensive nursing and vet treatment.
+Around 50% of chronic cases may survive if they’re suitable for intensive nursing and vet treatment.

 Suitable EGS cases for nursing usually have some ability to swallow, an appetite and no continuous abdominal pain.
-There is currently no cure for EGS and treatment revolves around nursing and nutritional support.
+There’s currently no cure for EGS and treatment revolves around nursing and nutritional support.
 There are some drugs that can be given, but these are to treat signs and relieve pain.

-There must be a discussion between the owner, vet and nurses, if nursing is considered, to be aware of the long time-frame for treatment, potentially high financial cost (check with your insurance company) and that there is no guarantee the supportive care will be successful.
+There must be a discussion between the owner, vet and nurses (if nursing is considered) about the realities of treatment.
+Owners need to be aware of the long time-frame for treatment, potentially high financial cost (check with your insurance company if your horse is insured) and that there’s no guarantee the supportive care will be successful.

 Reducing the risk of EGS